FluentValidation/FluentValidation/docs/upgrading-to-9.md

 ### TestHelper updates

-The TestHelper has been updated with several syntax improvements improvements.
+The TestHelper has been updated with several syntax improvements.
 It is now possible to chain additional assertions on to `ShouldHaveValidationErrorFor` and `ShouldNotHaveValidationErrorFor`, eg:

 ```csharp
 var validator = new InlineValidator<Person>();